Phoenician papyrus letters: Back side of the letter

-In line B.1 a wide blank space was intentionally left free between the names of the sender and the adressee (here rendered by the ‘—’ sign).
+In line B.1 a wide blank space was intentionally left free between the names of the sender and the addressee (here rendered by the ‘—’ sign).
 The string closing the accompanying money bag was made to pierce this blank space, then knotted, after which the knot was sealed, thus guaranteeing the receiver of the money transport that the money had not been tampered with.